NicolasGagne/NOT-StaticIP/Readme.md

 The gold is to create a python routine to update the IP adress if you dont have a static IP

 It used all Free service online
+File private.py must be setup with your own account